matt-claycomb/windows-image-builder/README.md

 is not ready to be deployed, as it needs to be started manually on another hypervisor.<br/>
 The image is ready to be used when it shuts down.

-You can find a PowerShell example to generate a raw OpenStack Ironic image that also works on KVM<br/>
-in `Examples/create-windows-cloud-image.ps1`

 ### New-WindowsOnlineImage
 This command requires Hyper-V to be enabled, a VMSwitch to be configured for external<br/>
 network connectivity if the updates are to be installed, which is highly recommended.